hyper-nft-dev/hpyernft-repo-hub/README.md

 - ESLint with TypeScript support
 - Prettier for code formatting

+## FAQ

+**Q: What blockchains are supported?**
+A: Currently Solana mainnet and devnet.
+Support for other chains is planned.

+**Q: How long does NFT generation take?**
+A: Typically 8-15 seconds for generation, plus 5-10 seconds for minting.

+**Q: Can I use my own AI models?**
+A: Enterprise plans support custom model fine-tuning and LoRA adapters.

+**Q: What is the cost per NFT?**
+A: Generation costs vary by resolution.
+Solana minting fees are ~0.01 SOL per NFT.

+**Q: Are generated NFTs unique?**
+A: Yes, each generation uses randomized seeds unless explicitly specified.

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.